captn3m0/captn3m0.github.com/_posts/2017-12-31-migrating-from-google.md

 ## Google Play Store

-Switch to [FDroid](https://f-droid.org/) - It has some apps that Google doesn't like, and some more.
+Switch to [FDroid](https://f-droid.org/) - It has some apps that [Google doesn't](https://adaway.org/) [like](https://newpipe.schabi.org/), and some more.
 Moreover, you can use YALP Store to download any applications from the Play Store.
 You can even run a FDroid repository for the apps you use from Play Store, as an alternative.
+See [this excellent](https://shadow53.com/android/no-gapps/faq/can-i-use-the-official-play-store-with-microg/) guide on the various options.

 _Why_: Play Store is tightly linked to Google Play Services, and doesn't play nice with [microG][mg].

-_Why FDroid_: FDroid has publicly verifiable builds, and tons of open-source applications.
+_Why FDroid_: FDroid has [publicly verifiable builds](https://f-droid.org/wiki/page/Deterministic,_Reproducible_Builds), and tons of open-source applications.

 _Why Yalp_: Was easy enough to setup.

+If you're looking to migrate to MicroG, I'd recommend going through the entire [NO Gapps Setup Guide](https://shadow53.com/android/no-gapps/setup-guide/microg/) by shadow53 before proceeding.

 # LastPass